 Ubud, the cultural heartland of Bali, has a thriving yoga and spiritual scene.
-Since being made famous by the film Eat, Pray, Love, yogis, spiritual seekers and new age types have been flocking to Ubud to find some inner peace of their own amongst the stunning rice field views and Ubud has many, great yoga schools and retreats where you can refresh, rejuvenate and practise yoga or even train to be a yoga teacher against the impossibly scenic backdrop of the lush green rice fields.
+Since being made famous by the film Eat, Pray, Love, yogis, spiritual seekers and new age types have been flocking to Ubud to find some inner peace of their own amongst the stunning rice field views.
+Ubud has many, great yoga studios and wellness retreats where you can refresh, rejuvenate and practise yoga or even train to be a yoga teacher against the impossibly scenic backdrop of the lush green rice fields.

 There are also many yoga retreats in Bali, most also have fabulous spas and vegetarian or vegan restaurants and offer other therapies, treatments, healing workshops, meditation sessions.
-See 16 of the best affordable yoga retreats in Ubud here.
+See a complete guide to yoga in Bali here.

 Yoga is one of the best things to do in Bali and if your looking to deepen your yoga practise or just relax then Ubud is one of the best places in the world to practice yoga.

 The island of Bali is renowned for its huge variety of beaches but actually the best beaches are found on the smaller neighbouring islands.
 There are many smaller islands that are within quick and easy reach of Bali by speedboat and taking a day trip (or even a couple of days getaway) to explore these picture perfect, white sandy beaches and turquoise waters is one of the best things to do in Bali.